-3.1 "City Investment Officials" means the Director of Finance, Assistant Director of Finance, Principal Investment Officer, Financial Analyst and any other Finance staff that the Director of Finance authorizes in writing.
-The overall investment program shall be designed and managed with a degree of professionalism worthy of the public trust.
-City Investment Officials performing duties in furtherance of the investment program, shall act as fiduciaries subject to the Prudent Investor Standard which shall be applied in the context of managing an overall portfolio.
+- 3.1 "City Investment Officials" means the Director of Finance, Assistant Director of Finance, Deputy Director of Finance, Debt and Treasury Management, Principal Investment Officer, Financial Analyst and any other Finance staff that the Director of Finance authorizes in writing. - 3.2 The overall investment program shall be designed and managed with a degree of professionalism worthy of the public trust.
+City Investment Officials performing duties in furtherance of the investment program, shall act as fiduciaries subject to the Prudent Investor Standard which shall be applied in the context of managing an overall public funds portfolio.